CDLM: Consistency Diffusion Language Models For Faster Sampling: Experiments

 \subsubsection{Results on CDLM--LLaDA}

 Table~\ref{tab:main-results-llada} summarizes throughput, latency, step counts, generation length, and accuracy for LLaDA-8B-Instruct and its acceleration baselines.

 \paragraph{Steps and scores.}

-As in CDLM--Dream, our goal is to reduce the number of refinement steps via consistency training.
 As shown in Table~\ref{tab:main-results-llada}, CDLM--LLaDA delivers the largest step reductions across all four benchmarks, cutting steps by roughly $3.4\times$--7.9$\times$.
 Despite this aggressive reduction, CDLM--LLaDA improves HumanEval from 37.8$\to$40.2 and MATH from 24.1$\to$28.3.
 MBPP-Instruct shows a slight drop (40.8$\to$38.4), yet still outperforms Fast-dLLM (Par.+D.C.) by $3.4$ points at comparable throughput.
 GSM8K is the only benchmark with a clear degradation (77.1$\to$73.9), which we analyze below.

-We hypothesize that the degradation mainly stems from limited data and the underlying sensitivity of LLaDA to fine-tuning.
-In our initial experiments, training CDLM--LLaDA on a small mixture of $\sim$7.5k bespoke prompts already reduced GSM8K accuracy from 77.1$\to$72.1, while slightly improving MATH from 24.1$\to$25.4.
-Empirically, we find that LLaDA is sensitive to fine-tuning: even simple SFT tends to harm its math ability unless the training data are carefully curated and sufficiently large.
-To mitigate this, we augment the training set with an additional 7.5k math-focused prompts (Section~\ref{subsec:experimental-setup}) and retrain.
-This raises GSM8K from 72.1$\to$73.9 and MATH from 25.4$\to$28.3, while preserving coding benchmark scores.
-We expect that further scaling and balancing of the dataset would reduce the remaining GSM8K gap, and leave this for future work.
+We attribute the GSM8K degradation primarily to limited data and LLaDA’s sensitivity to fine-tuning.
+In initial experiments, training CDLM--LLaDA on bespoke $\sim$7.5k prompts already reduced GSM8K accuracy (77.1$\to$72.1), consistent with prior observations that even simple SFT can harm math performance unless data are carefully curated and sufficiently large.
+Augmenting the data with an additional 7.5k math-focused prompts partially recovers performance (GSM8K 72.1$\to$73.9, MATH 25.4$\to$28.3) while preserving coding scores.
+In addition, the fixed generation budget ($L_g{=}256$) may further constrain reasoning depth, as LLaDA tends to produce longer outputs when allowed larger budgets.
+We expect that jointly scaling the dataset and increasing the generation budget would close the remaining GSM8K gap.

 \paragraph{Latency and Throughput (TPS).}